basarat/typescript-book/docs/types/lib.d.ts.md

 A special declaration file `lib.d.ts` ships with every installation of TypeScript.
 This file contains the ambient declarations for various common JavaScript constructs present in JavaScript runtimes and the DOM.

 * This file is automatically included in the compilation context of a TypeScript project.
-* The objective of this file to make it easy for you start writing *type checked* JavaScript code.
+* The objective of this file is to make it easy for you to start writing *type checked* JavaScript code.

 You can exclude this file from the compilation context by specifying the `--noLib` compiler command line flag (or `"noLib" : true` in `tsconfig.json`).

 ### Example Usage

-As always let's look at examples of this file being used in action.
+As always let's look at examples of this file being used in action:

 ```ts
 var foo = 123;